n2ygk/raml-snippets/README.md

 we may be using RAML Libraries for those type definitions, one can't use *resourcePathName* but must still provide a *dataType*.

+The `relationshipCollection` is a special resourceType for _to-many_ `relationships` that allows GET, POST, PATCH & DELETE.
+(Normal `collection`s don't allow PATCH or DELETE of the entire collection and the meaning of DELETE for relationships is quite different.)
+The `relationshipItem` is a special resourceType for _to-one_ `relationships` that allows GET & PATCH.

 **collection required parameters**:
 - dataType: the response RAML type (e.g. `mythings`).
 You must also define types named e.g. `mythings_post` and `mythings_patch`.
 These are all subclasses of on another with various properties labeled as true.
 This deals